-Once a glass piece breaks, even in two pieces, its monetary value is often lost, according to Kovels, a leading authority in antiques and valuation.
+Once a glass piece breaks, even in two pieces, its monetary value is often lost, according to The Antiques Almanac.
 However, that doesn't mean it's a total loss.
 Investigate how restoration can affect the value of your antique or collectible.
 Also, consider what the piece means to you beyond its value, restored or not.

 Look Up Similar Items

 Conducting quick research on sites like Kovels Price Guide (subscription required), Ruby Lane, and eBay will help you determine an antique or collectible's current value.
 From there, you can decide if you want to fix it, replace it, or discard it.

 If it's a hard-to-find piece, check a site like Replacements, which carries new and vintage serveware and collectibles and can help with identification.

 Consider Its Non-Material Value

 Your decision to repair an item may not be based solely on its monetary value.
 If you're dealing with a family heirloom or something you love, it may be worth repairing anyway.